ClementNerma/Rave/docs/hybrid.md

 }
 ```

+Note that this trick also works on classes, interfaces, etc.

+On tuples, the `keyof` type will be an union of `usize` values, between `0` and the tuple's length less 1.

 ### Anonymous classes

 Anonymous classes are for classes the equivalent of lambdas for functions.
 These are class, without a name, that are mainly used when they are used a single time.